What is a Longitudinal Data System (LDS)?

 - Professional Development

 Student-level data are linked from a variety of DPI data collections to create a rich picture of student performance.
-Reporting tools such as MDAT take advantage of this longitudinal view of student performance.
+Reporting tools such as MDAT and WISEdash take advantage of this longitudinal view of student performance.

 What's Unique About an LDS?